The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 The most common geriatric syndromes affecting older patients include falls, urinary incontinence or overactive bladder, urinary tract infection, sleep problems, cognitive function problems such as delirium and dementia, and osteoporosis.

-Many other common clinical conditions are also considered geriatric syndromes and contribute to their prevalence, such as pressure ulcers, visual impairment, hearing impairment, frailty, dizziness, fainting, poor nutrition and eating problems, and gait or balance impairment.
+Many other common clinical conditions are also considered geriatric syndromes and contribute to their prevalence.

 Many of these geriatric syndromes impact each other, leading to further functional decline and reduced quality of life.